Review: Conrad Washington DC

 If you’re into lifting, they have that covered as well.

-Although I forgot to measure the internet speed, I had no issues with speed or Wi-Fi connectivity.
-If you are planning to park your car at the Conrad, the price of parking at their garage was $36 a day.
-I opted to use the Parkwhiz app and found a garage two blocks away which allowed me to park for $14.
-There is also metered parking on the street but it has a 3-hour time limit during business hours and it’s free overnight.
+Although I forgot to measure the internet speed, I had no speed or Wi-Fi connectivity issues.
+If you plan to park your car at the Conrad, parking in their garage is $36 a day.
+I used the ParkWhiz app and found a garage two blocks away, allowing me to park for $14.
+There is also metered parking on the street, but it has a three-hour time limit during business hours and is free overnight.
 One of the most appealing aspects of staying at Conrad DC is that the National Mall, White House, Capitol building, Smithsonian, and many other points of interest are only 10-15 minutes away by walking.
 I also want to acknowledge the receptionists on the 3rd floor who always gave us complimentary bottles of water whenever we walked by.
 The staff made an excellent stay that much better.
-We look forward to coming back in the future.